 Step 3 – Database Check

-Carriers that offer life insurance with no physical exam required rely on databases to gather information for your application.
+Carriers that offer life insurance with no exam rely on databases to gather information for your application.
 While the process sounds impersonal, it’s an intelligent way to assess an applicant instead of going through medical underwriting.

 Here’s what databases Assurity underwriters will review: